-Despite its Edwardian-style façade – complete with Greek columns and stained glass windows – this four-storey museum is dedicated to the life and achievements of Dr Sun Yat-sen, who was an instrumental figure in the establishment of the Republic of China.
-The museum includes two permanent exhibitions that showcase artefacts from Dr Sun’s eventful life and career, and also highlights the statesman’s close ties to Hong Kong, where he received his secondary and university education and began to nurture some of his progressive ideas.
+Despite its Edwardian-style façade – complete with Greek columns and stained glass windows – this four-storey museum is dedicated to the life and achievements of Dr Sun Yat-sen, who was an instrumental figure in the establishment of the Republic of China.includes two permanent exhibitions that showcase artefacts from Dr Sun’s eventful life and career, and also highlights the statesman’s close ties to Hong Kong, where he received his secondary and university education and began to nurture some of his progressive ideas.

 Walk up from Possession Street and you will find yourself at.
 A number of distinctive ancient temples line the two sides of this 300-metre-long path.
 The most eye-catching of them all is probably the smoky, red temple called Kwong Fook I Tsz.
 Built in 1856, it is a classic example of a temple that fulfilled diverse roles.
 It was an ancestral temple for migrant families, a shelter for the ill and also housed memorial tablets for immigrant workers who passed away while in Hong Kong.
-Also be sure to visit Tai Sui Temple near the staircase, Kwun Yum Temple, and the unassuming Fook Tak Palace – all of which are still frequented by worshippers.
+Be sure to visit Kwun Yum Temple, which is still frequented by worshippers.

 A five-minute walk from Tai Ping Shan Street,is a stunning complex estimated to have been built more than 150 years ago.
 It comprises three blocks, each serving different purposes.
 The namesake structure, Man Mo Temple, pays tribute to the God of Literature and the God of War, while Lit Shing Kung was created for all heavenly gods.
 Finally, Kung Sor was an assembly hall for resolving community disputes.